Ziex0/Ghost-Mounts/README.md

 Core modification for TrinityCore, Tested on 3.3.5 branch.

 # About
-These are Core Modification Scripts that allows players to mount when they're dead.
+These are Core Modification Scripts that allow players to mount when they're dead.

 I made two different patches:

 1st patch - ghost_ground_mount which mounts you with a Swift Spectral Tiger when you're dead (http://www.wowhead.com/npc=24004/swift-spectral-tiger)

-2nd patch - ghost_flying_mount which mounts you with a Winged Steed of the Ebon Blade (http://www.wowhead.com/npc=29582/win...the-ebon-blade)
+2nd patch - ghost_flying_mount which mounts you with an Icebound Frostbrood Vanquisher (http://www.wowhead.com/npc=38695/icebound-frostbrood-vanquisher)

 Note that upon resurrection you'll be back to normal speed, dismounted and flying state disabled.